aldercode/hashnode-aldercode/ckp9n70sc0cmw04s166d6cme0.md

 But, no one has ever heard of me, at least as far as building sites goes, so I ALSO need to get my name out there a little bit.

 Next brainwave!
 (I'm just full of them, aren't I?)
-I know a few friends and extended family with businesses without any form of current web presence - often than a Facebook page.
+I know a few friends and extended family with businesses without any form of current web presence other than a Facebook page.
 Why not offer them a free landing page?
 I'll be building anyway to create a portfolio, so why not make a portfolio out of real business websites right from the outset?

 Obviously, they would include a link to my services in the footer - 'site by alder_code'; that sort of thing.